Eli112358/Kerbal-Batch-Scripts/README.md

 Some useful Batch scripts for Kerbal Space Program (WIP)

 ## Progress
-KspDataCli.cmd can only load and display data; modify and save are planned future features.
+`KspDataCli` can load, display, modify and save data files<br>
-KspProfiles.cmd sets up the necessary folders and variables on first run
+`KspProfiles` sets up the necessary folders and variables on first run

 ## Setting up
-Extract all scripts to a folder and run the `KspProfiles.cmd` script as admin.
+Extract all scripts to a folder and run `KspProfiles.cmd` as admin.

 ## Requirements
-The `KspDataCli` script requires java runtime environment.
+`KspDataCli` requires java runtime environment<br>
+`KspProfiles` must be called from an elevated command prompt<br>
+**Each will check for their requirements and report if they're not found

-## Note
+## Usage
 When you want to play without mods, just do `KspProfiles activate Vanilla`.

-Always use an elevated command prompt for `KspProfiles.cmd`, otherwise it won't work.
+Current cammands in `KspDataCli`:

+- select [..|number]
+- list
+- set &lt;number&gt; &lt;text&gt;
+- save
+- eval &lt;text&gt;
+- help [command]
+- exit